germinateplatform/germinate-training-ebi/session-1.md

 2. <details><summary>Using the germplasm table filtering, search for germplasm collected in Morocco.</summary>If you want to try using the wildcard <strong>%</strong> try changing the search from <strong>Equal</strong> to <strong>Contains</strong> and your search term to mo<strong>%</strong>.
 Do you get the same results?
 Why are there other results in the search now?</details>

-3. <details><summary>Navigate to the passport page for the line whose country of collection is <strong>Kenya</strong> where the collection site is above <strong>1500m</strong> and the accession biological status is equal to <strong>Natural</strong>.
+3. <details><summary>Navigate to the passport page for the line whose country of collection is <strong>Kenya</strong> where the elevation is above <strong>1500m</strong> and the accession biological status is equal to <strong>Natural</strong>.
 What datasets does this line appear in?</summary>There are 4 datasets that this line appears in.
 Datasets "Sample Phenotype Data",  "Sample Compound Data", "Sample Genotype Data Subset 2." and "Default pedigree dataset."</details>

+## Now are are ready to learn about <a href="session2.html">'Session 2: Experiments, Datasets, other Data Resources and Groups'</a>

 This training is released under an CC BY-NC-SA 4.0 licence.